What can Antibody Test for Covid Tell Us?

 We will understand the virus better as we carry out more studies and collect more evidence.
-Until then, even though your test results show that you have COVID-19 antibodies, continue to take precautions which include wearing a face mask in public, frequently washing your hands and practising social distancing — to avoid the risk of spreading the virus.
+Until then, even though your test results show that you have COVID-19 antibodies, continue to take precautions which include wearing a face mask in public, frequently washing your hands and practicing social distancing — to avoid the risk of spreading the virus.

-If you test positive for Antibodies, can you ignore lockdown restrictions?
+If you test positive for Antibodies, can you ignore Lockdown Restrictions?

 No. There is no evidence yet to say that if you have already had the virus you are immune.
 Official advice from the World Health Organisation is clear about this.

 You should continue to practice social distancing measures and follow Government guidelines.
 You must also do everything you can, such as frequently washing your hands, to prevent the spread of the virus.